Monopoly (game): World Championship

 Hasbro conducts a worldwide Monopoly tournament.
 The first Monopoly World Championships took place in Grossinger's Resort in New York, in November 1973, but they did not include competitors from outside the United States until 1975.
 It has been aired in the United States by ESPN.
 In 2009, forty-one players competed for the title of Monopoly World Champion and a cash prize of $20,580 (USD)—the total amount of Monopoly money in the current Monopoly set used in the tournament.
 The most recent World Championship took place September 2015 in Macau.
 Italian Nicolò Falcone defeated the defending world champion and players from twenty-six other countries.
-A World Championship had been planned for 2021 and 2022, but Hasbro has canceled it due to the Coronavirus pandemic.
+World Championships were planned for 2021 but were canceled due to the Coronavirus pandemic.

 Variants

 Because Monopoly evolved in the public domain before its commercialization, Monopoly has seen many variant games.
 The game is licensed in 103 countries and printed in thirty-seven languages.
 Most of the variants are exact copies of the Monopoly games with the street names replaced with locales from a particular town, university, or fictional place.
 National boards have been released as well.
 Over the years, many specialty Monopoly editions, licensed by Parker Brothers/Hasbro, and produced by them, or their licensees (including USAopoly and Winning Moves Games) have been sold to local and national markets worldwide.
 Two well known "families" of -opoly like games, without licenses from Parker Brothers/Hasbro, have also been produced.

 Several published games like Monopoly include: